luisfelipemisil/Eagle-lib-LoRa/README.md

 # Eagle-lib-LoRa
-Eagle cad pcb lib for lora1276 module.
+Eagle lib for the LoRa1276 module.